bmwcarit/ramses-logic/doc/sphinx/api.rst

 :func:`rlogic::LogicEngine::loadFromFile` will report error and fail. ``Ramses Logic`` makes no assumptions on the origin of the scene, its name or ID.

-For a full-fledged example, have a look at `the serialization example <https://github.com/GENIVI/ramses-logic/tree/master/examples/06_serialization>`_.
+For a full-fledged example, have a look at :ref:`the serialization example <Save/load from file example>`.

 .. warning::